CUSTOMER STORY

 Solution

 With just a few rapid iterations, the team achieved an overall accuracy of 93% and an average F1 of 87% across all classes.
 The test set results were nearly as strong, with 92% accuracy and 87% F1.
-While they’ve met their initial performance targets for production, the bioinformatics engineer intends to improve further with a few more labeling functions and ML model experimentation.

 John Cadley

-Bioinformatics Engineer MSKCC
+Bioinformatics Engineer, MSKCC